chr1st1ank/floorplan-card/README.md

   # svg elements.
   - name: Sensors
     entities:
-      - sensor.owm_temperature
+      - sensor.openweathermap_temperature
-      - sensor.owm_cloud_coverage
+      - sensor.openweathermap_condition
-      - sensor.owm_humidity
+      - sensor.openweathermap_humidity
     on_update: 'set_text'

+  # Example for lights with "toggle" feature.
-  # Example for lights.
-Svg elements with their name will be styled
+  # Svg elements with their name will be styled
   # according to the mentioned class as it is specified in the
   # css file.
   # In addition the lights can be switched on and off by clicking
   # on them or by tapping on them in case of a touchscreen.
-  - name: LightSwitches
+  - name: LightToggles
     entities:
-       - switch.sample_switch
-       - light.sample_light
+       - switch.ug_bad_licht
     states:
       - state: 'on'
         class: 'light-on'